Prompting with the Future: Open-World

 Equal advising

-We propose a model predictive control framework for open-world manipulation, where we build interactive digital twins as dynamic models to provide outcomes of cadidate actions.
+We propose Prompting with the Future, a model predictive control framework for open-world manipulation.
+We build interactive digital twins as dynamic models to provide outcomes of cadidate actions.
 The VLM acts as a cost function to evaluate the results of candidate actions to guide the planning.

 Abstract